baigelbytes/lifecoachbaig/content/blog/freewill.md

 * **Hard Determinism.**

 Hard determinism makes the claim that everything that happens, including every single decision we make no matter how big or how small, is already determined by past and current events.
-It's the idea (one that I personally disagree with) that we have absolutely no choise in any of the things that we do, say or think.
+It's the idea (one that I personally disagree with) that we have absolutely no choice in any of the things that we do, say or think.

 * **Soft Determinism.**